Leena-680/belly-button-challenge/README.md

 ## About
 The purpose of this project is to create interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+This visualization can be viewed at https://leena-680.github.io/belly-button-challenge/

 ## Tools
 - Javascript